The Best Divorce Lawyer for you

 In our view it is unlikely that your best divorce lawyer will not be a resolution member.
 How can they not justify adherence to the code of practice and membership?
 We offer both divorce lawyers for men and women.

 As a practice we have offices in Exeter, Honiton and Taunton and a consulting room in Yeovil.
-Being able to meet with the client reasonably conveniently and face-to-face as the case progresses is we feel important to achieving the best outcomes.
+Being able to meet with the client reasonably conveniently and face-to-face, as the case progresses, is we feel important to achieving the best outcomes.

 Price and budget

 Legal services are expensive.
 Openness about charging is important.
 As a practice we are very open about how we charge.
 We have always published our charging rates on our website https://familylawandmediation.co.uk/payments-2/